 That run off from that gullywarsher left with half my topsoil.

-other spellings: runned off, runnin’ off, and ran off
+variations: runned off, runnin’ off, ran off

 ★ In rural conversation, context tells you which meaning is meant.
 Around farmers, "run off" often refers to rainwater or erosion, while in everyday talk it’s more about people or animals leaving suddenly. ★